How Putin Changed Russia Forever

 Andrea Kendall-Taylor is a senior fellow and director of the Transatlantic Security Program at the Center for a New American Security.
 Twitter: @AKendallTaylor

 Vladimir Milov is a Russian opposition politician, publicist, economist, and energy expert, and an economic advisor to the Russian opposition leader Alexei Navalny.
 In the 1990s and 2000s, Milov held multiple governmental roles including deputy minister of energy (2002), advisor to the minister of energy (2001-2002), and head of the strategy department at the Federal Energy Commission, the natural monopoly regulator (1999-2001).

 Michael McFaul is the director of the Freeman Spogli Institute, a professor of political science, and a Hoover Institution senior fellow, all at Stanford University.
 He served five years in the Obama administration, first as special assistant to the president and senior director for Russian and Eurasian Affairs at the National Security Council (2009-2012), and later as the U.S. ambassador to the Russian Federation (2012-2014).
 Twitter: @McFaul

 Olga Oliker directs the Europe and Central Asia Program at International Crisis Group.

 Andrei Soldatov is a Russian investigative journalist and a co-author of The Compatriots.

-Angela Stent is the director of Georgetown University’s Center for Eurasian, Russian and East European Studies and the author of Putin’s World: Russia Against the West and with the Rest.
+Angela Stent is a nonresident senior fellow at the Brookings Institution and the author of Putin’s World: Russia Against the West and With the Rest.
 Twitter: @AngelaStent

 More from Foreign Policy